National Portrait Gallery

 National Portrait Gallery Review

-Devoted to the intersection of art, biography, and history, this museum has on view hundreds of images of men and women who have shaped U.S. history.
+The intersection of art, biography, and history is illustrated here through hundreds of images of men and women who have shaped U.S. history.
 There are prints, paintings, photos, and multimedia sculptures of subjects from George Washington to Madonna.

 This museum shares the National Historic landmark building Old Patent Office with the Smithsonian American Art Museum.
 Built between 1836 and 1863, and praised by Walt Whitman as the "noblest of Washington buildings," this gracious marble edifice is considered one of the country's finest examples of Greek Revival architecture.

 The American Origins exhibit chronicles the first contact between Europeans and Native Americans, the Founding Fathers, and historic figures through the Industrial Age.
-Subjects include Benjamin Franklin (the painting, by Joseph Duplessis, is the basis for Franklin's likeness on the $100 bill); Native American diplomat Pocahontas; and Thomas Edison in his workshop.
+Subjects include Benjamin Franklin (the painting, by Joseph Duplessis, is the basis for Franklin's likeness on the $100 bill), Native American diplomat Pocahontas, and Thomas Edison in his workshop.

 The Portrait Gallery and American Art Museum are two different museums within the same building—the art complements the portraits, setting up a rich dialogue between the two.